bigujun/multi-source-script-tag/README.md

 ### Option A - Pass urls by attribute
- Just add atributes to the script tag starting with `try`, loads will occur in alphabetical order of attribute name.
+ Just add atributes to the script tag starting with `src`, loads will occur in alphabetical order of attribute name.

 ```html
     <script src="multisrc.js"